-- 1. To understand isolation and screening of industrially important organisms. - 2.
-To know plant & animal tissue culture.
+- To acquire knowledge on isolation and screening of industrially important organisms. - To develop skills in plant & animal tissue culture

 INDUSTRIAL BIOTECHNOLOGY LAB

 - 1. Bacteriological analysis of food products. - 2.
 Determining the quality of milk by MBRT. - 3.
 Antibiotic sensitivity testing-Well and Disc methods. - 4.
 Screening of cellulolytic organisms - 5.
 Isolation and identification of major bacterial pathogens such as Staphylococcus, Streptococcus etc. - 6.
 Isolation of lactobacillus from fermented foods